nightroman/FarNet/RightControl/Readme.txt

 1.0.9

 Use FarNet 4.3.37.
-The module works only via the macro function callplugin().
+The module works only via the macro function CallPlugin().
 All the menus are removed.
 Performance is perfect now.
 See Readme.txt for the list of commands.

-Install-RightControlMacro-.ps1 installs macros that use callplugin().
+Install-RightControlMacro-.ps1 installs macros that use CallPlugin().

 1.0.10